kevinmartinjos/varnam-docs/guide_input_tools.md

 + libibus-dev >= 1.5.
 + glib.
 Try `sudo apt-get install libglib2.0-0`
 + libvarnam.
 Already installed if you had followed the instructions [here](guide_getting_started.md)
 + ibus-qt4 or ibus-gtk3 or ibus-gtk depending on your linux flavor.
-If you're unsure, install ibus-gtk3. `sudo apt-get install ibus-gtk3`
+If you're unsure, install ibus-gtk3 and ibus-gtk. `sudo apt-get install ibus-gtk3 ibus-gtk`
 + git [optional].
 We need this to clone the source code hosted at github. `sudo apt-get install git`

 #####Make I-BUS the default input method